logaan/search/README.md

 All code without side effects has tests.
 Unfortunately the nature of a ncurses style terminal app makes testing the generated output impractical.
 Coverage will be about 70%.

+## Documentation

+There are some notes on the implementation and it's shortcomings in the `doc/` directory.
+Reading `into.md` may help you to read the source code if Clojure is new to you.